 What is Legal Clause Classification?

 We often see hundreds of contracts or tenders coming up for review.
-In law firms we usually come across many tenders and their described contents and the first thing we do is to identify from which clause it comes from.
-We use the prescribed playbook to look for the suitable clause for the described content or sentence.
+In law firms, we usually come across many tenders and their described contents and the first thing we do is to identify from which clause it comes from.
+We use the prescribed playbook to look for a suitable clause for the described content or sentence.
 And this actually comes at a cost of time, we spend a lot of time just looking through one contract or tender.
 Then just imagine the time it will take to analyze or review hundreds of contracts or tenders.
 That’s where we need to automate this and how do we automate this, by building an automated contract review system.
-In that automated contract review system we will have several machine learning models like clause identification, risk assessment (level of risk associated with) and whether it’s compliance with the prescribed playbook or not.
+In that automated contract review system, we will have several machine learning models like clause identification, risk assessment (level of risk associated with), and whether it’s compliance with the prescribed playbook or not.
 We will not cover all of them in this story, we will only go through the clause identification.

 So to build a clause identification model we need to have data, which needs to be annotated according to the required clauses.
 We will show you how predictly built such a dataset and how it will be useful further.